 Tags, References, and Portals are all ways of relating Rems to each other.
 If you're not sure which one to choose, check out What's the difference between References, Tags, and Portals?

-Tags are closely integrated with properties, tables, and templates.
+Tags are closely integrated with properties, templates, and advanced tables.
 For a quick overview of how these all connect, see Tags, Properties, Tables, and Templates in Five Minutes.

 Tags are Rems

 Because everything is a Rem, a tag is just a plain old Rem that has some additional metadata attached to it.
 This means you can use any Rem, located anywhere in your knowledge base, to tag any other Rem!
-For instance, you might want to take notes on what a Chemical Element is, making Chemical Element into a heading or Concept and adding notes beneath it, then also tag each element you take notes on with Chemical Element.
+For instance, you might want to take notes on what a Chemical Element is (the history of the idea, how elements are organized in the periodic table, and so on), making Chemical Element into a heading or Concept and adding notes beneath it.
+But you might also want to tag each element you take notes on with Chemical Element.
+Since Chemical Element is a Rem, you can do both, and the Chemical Element Rem will keep track of both those notes and a list of all the other elements you tagged.

 Tagging a Rem